 in partnership with Volkswagen Group of America

-In response to feedback from the first two years, the 2020 institute will feature three tracks: (1) K-5 track, (2) beginner track, and (3) advanced track.
+In response to feedback from the first two years, the 2021 institute will feature two tracks: (1) beginner track and (2) advanced track.
 Tracks will go to specific sites where challenges and workshops will be tailored to better meet each participant's needs and provide an even better overall experience!

 While the sessions are intended for teachers, administrators attending the leadership day are welcome to join us for the first two days as well (but separate registration is required).

-Returning to the 2020 institute is the leadership day specifically designed for building and system-level administrators.
-This one-day experience will expose leaders to the potential of digital fabrication and will provide opportunities to interact with the stakeholders who worked to make Volkswagen eLabs a reality in Hamilton County Schools!
+Returning to the 2021 institute is the CFI Admin Day (June 30, 2021) specifically designed for building and system-level administrators.
+This one-day experience will expose leaders to the potential of digital fabrication and will provide opportunities to interact with the stakeholders who have to made Hamilton County Schools the world leader in school-based Fab Labs!
 The day will include site visits to the labs hosting the institute and a series of sessions with the principals, district leaders, and community partners who developed the framework for revolutionizing student experiences through digital fabrication.

 Chattanooga Whiskey Event Hall